julianceballos/node/README.md

 ### Main file

-We suggest name the main file as index.js, this just as a similar for an website that starts with index.html and change the project root directory for keep the root path all the subfolders along with process.cwd() function.
+To know which is the main file on your project, we recommend name it as index.js simulating the main file of web project, also in the index.js file, we suggest declare the root directory change code, to set the project directory on the function process.cwd().

 ```javascript
 //Change the root path for all project